sandlerben/wikiracer/README.md

 - Several synchronization primitives (including `sync.WaitGroup` and `sync.Once`)
 - Channels to allow concurrent workers to communicate

-A `race.Racer` exposes one public function, `Run`, which returns a path from start to end to the caller.
+A `race.Racer` exposes one public function, `Run`, which returns a path from a start page to an end page.

 Under the hood, there is a lot going on inside the `race` package.
-Specifically, a number of `checkLinks` workers and `getLinks` workers concurrently do work while communicating with each other (via channels) until a path to the end page is found.
+Specifically, a number of `checkLinks` workers and `getLinks` workers concurrently explore the graph of wikipedia pages while communicating with each other (via channels) until a path to the end page is found.

-At a high level, links flow through a simple pipeline as follows:
+At a high level, pages go through the following pipeline:

 1. A page is added to the `checkLinks` channel.
 A `checkLinks` worker checks if the page connects to the end page.
 If it does, a path has been found!
 If not, add the page to the `getLinks` channel.
 2. A `getLinks` worker takes the page and adds all the pages linked to from the page (children pages in a sense) to the `checkLinks` channel.

-These stages are describes in more detail below:
+These stages are describes in more detail below.

 #### checkLinks

-The `checkLinks` channel contains pages which _may_ link to the end page. `checkLinks` workers take up to 50 pages from the `checkLinks` channel and checks if any of them link to the end.
+The `checkLinks` channel contains pages which _may_ link to the end page. `checkLinks` workers take up to 50 pages from the `checkLinks` channel and checks if any of them link to the end page.
 The workers call the MediaWiki API with several parameters including `prop=links` and `pltitles=<end title>` parameters.
 The `pltitles` parameter is **extremely** powerful: it checks whether any of up to 50 pages links to a certain page (but still returns a response in a few hundred milliseconds!)

 If none of the pages link to the end, the pages are added to the `getLinks` channel.